joobert/Interceptarr/README.md

 5. Start the service with Docker Compose:
     ```sh
-    docker-compose up -d
+    docker compose up -d
     ```

 ## Usage

 Once the script or container is running, the application will be listening for webhook events on the specified IP address and port.

-- **Webhook Listener**: The application listens for POST requests at the endpoint `/webhook` and processes incoming webhook data.
+- **Webhook Listener**: The application listens for POST requests at the root endpoint `/` and processes incoming webhook data.
 - **Logging**: All events and errors are logged to `interceptarr_logs.txt`.

 ## Contributing